scotthibbs/FDLog_Enhanced/README.md

 		Off buttons keep the red background color when not selected, should turn grey on my raspberry pi: pdf files are not found but can be opened. on my raspberry pi: read error in file readme.txt

-2022_Beta 2.3 12Jul2022
+2022_Beta 3.0 21Jul2022

+ 83 Thanks to David and his work on B1QUAD/FDLog_Enhanced_python3, I have finished porting this to
+	Python 3. - Scott Hibbs KD4SIR

+	updated miniweb.py to version 2.0 - now also ported to python 3. - Scott Hibbs kd4sir

+2022_v2.3 12Jul2022 (Last Python 2.7 version) Released

 	Finished python corrections as recommended by pycharm.
 I learned a ton!
 I will now test this to see if it is stable for a release - Scott Hibbs KD4SIR

-	Updated miniweb.py to version 1.8 - Removed unused import, restructured, and beautification.  - Scott Hibbs KD4SIR
+	Updated miniweb.py to version 1.8 - Removed unused import, restructure, beautification.  - Scott Hibbs KD4SIR

 2022_Beta 2.2 10Jul2022